jessicard/design-patterns/README.md

 ---

-## Design Principles
+## OO Principles
-1. Identify the aspects of your application that vary and separate them from what stays the same.
+1. Encapsulate what varies.
+1. Favor composition over inheritance.
 1. Program to an interface, not an implementation.
-1. Favor composition over inheritance.
 1. Strive for loosely coupled designs between objects that interact.
-1. **The Open-Closed Principle** - Classes should be open for extension, but closed for modification.
+1. **The Open-Closed Principle** - Classes should be open for extension but closed for modification.